 This post is the first in a two-part series about technology and trafficking.
 The second post covers technology available to law enforcement and the public to fight trafficking.

-The constant changes in technology are difficult to keep up with, and it seems as though new reports of predators connecting with potential victims are released all the time.
+The constant changes in technology can be difficult to keep up with, and it seems as though new reports of predators connecting with potential victims are released all the time.
 Most recently, YouTube had to disable the comments section of its YouTube Kids station and online multi-player games like Fortnight and Roblox have come under fire for allowing predators to connect with children.

 According to a the most recent (2015) report by Thorn, a research hub for human trafficking data, most human trafficking survivors first meet their controller in person.
 However, 14% first met their controller online and that statistic is expected to grow as online communication becomes more prevalent.
 It is also true that younger victims are more likely to meet their controller online.

 Thorn's report details the three main reasons controllers are able to build a relationship and quickly gain trust from victims.

 Desire for family and belonging

 While this is a difficult thing to define and quantify, 73% of the respondents in Thorn's study mentioned a feeling of neglect or lack of family unit cohesion or belonging as a factor in their attachment to their controller.
 If there are existing family issues, a predator will try to widen those family divisions in order to gain trust.

 77% of Thorn's respondents mentioned a feeling of family love coming from their controller, including promises of protection, monetary support, and safety.
 By providing kind of father- or mother-figure love and support the victim is lacking, the controller is able to form a strong bond with the victim in a short amount of time.

 Controllers woo victims with convincing promises of romance, and 61% of Thorn's respondents reported having romantic relationships with their controllers.